NathanSDunn/symfony-4-docker-lunch/README.md

 Additionally, Symfony 4 complies with PSR-3: Logging, PSR-4: Autoloading,  PSR-6: Caching Interface and PSR-7: HTTP message interfaces.

 Whilst I have not used Symfony 4 previously I am experienced in PHP and Testing.
-I hope this demonstrates my ability to learn and interest in the topic.
+While it may have been an easier option for me to choose something I am familiar with such as Laravel I also wanted to learn a few things about Symfony 4 along the way.

 ## Docker version 1
 Omitting the Docker version from docker-compose falls back to version 1.
 While there are more features available in newer versions, this excercise did not require these features and as such it was decided using the initial version would provide maximum forward compatibility should any later Docker versions be used.